-DRAFT MTL 04/18 OL DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 100 MEDICAID SERVICES MANUAL Subject: INTRODUCTION
+DRAFT MTL 19/15 OL DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 100 MEDICAID SERVICES MANUAL Subject: INTRODUCTION

-- 1. individual providers; - 2. groups and/or entity providers; - 3. owners having 5% five percent or more direct or indirect ownership in a group and/or entity; and/or - 4. authorized agents, authorized users or managing employees acting with authority on behalf of an individual, group, entity and/or owner. - D. The DHCFP partners with our Fiscal Agent to conduct enrollment activities, including review of all application types, verification of licensure and certification submissions, maintenance of provider files, among other related activities.
+- 2. groups and/or entity providers; - 3. owners having five percent or more 5% direct or indirect ownership in a group and/or entity; and/or - 4. authorized agents, authorized users or managing employees acting with authority on behalf of an individual, group, entity and/or owner. - D. The DHCFP partners with our Fiscal Agent to conduct enrollment activities, including review of all application types, verification of licensure and certification submissions, maintenance of provider files, among other related activities.